gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## takeLeft

 Keep only a number of elements from the start of an `ReadonlyArray`, creating a new `ReadonlyArray`.
-If `n` (must be a natural number) is out of bound the input is returned.
+If `n` (must be a natural number) is out of bounds the input is returned.

 **Signature**